 People and Nature Thriving Together in Patagonia's Landscape

 We are showcasing how sustainable grazing can save Patagonia's natural landscapes.

-At the foothills of the Andes, where mountain streams and shrubland give way to the mythical Patagonian grasslands, lies a magical place called Fortin Chacabuco.
-Home to condors and black-chested buzzard eagles, this working ranch harbors critically endangered species found nowhere else on earth, such as the tuco-tuco, a hardy rodent that has survived thousands of years in the Patagonia's harsh highlands.
+At the foothills of the Andes, where mountain streams and shrubland give way to the Patagonian grasslands, lies a ranch called Fortin Chacabuco.
+Home to the Andean condors and black-chested buzzard eagles, this working ranch harbors critically endangered species found nowhere else on earth, such as the social tuco-tuco, a hardy rodent that has survived for thousands of years in Patagonia's harsh highlands.